 Asking for feedback without specifying which kind can provide dissatisfying replies.
 For example, when you ask a colleague generically to check out your new presentation and receive an 18-item list of improvement suggestions, you most likely feel slightly discouraged – this is because what you thought you asked for was a boost of reinforcement and you got redirection.
 If you had asked “how would you improve this presentation”, you’d feel thankful for the same list.
 This is the importance of a feedback request – it prepares you both for the feedback.

-If you want an evaluation, try this: “My goal is to be promoted in the next 6 months.
-Can you please tell me if I’m on that track and what I could do to improve?”.
-Evaluations can be quite confrontational, so be certain that’s what you want!
+For evaluation feedback, try: "My goal is to be promoted in the next 6 months.
+Can you tell me if I'm on track and what I could do to improve?"

 Sheila Heen, author of ‘Thanks for the Feedback’ (a fantastic book about receiving feedback), suggests that her best way to get redirecting feedback is to ask: “What’s one thing you see me doing - or failing to do - where I’m getting in my own way?”.
 Check her TEDx talk for more inspiration.